rblades/dhworkbook_master/docs/supporting materials/netviz.md

 # Using igraph to visualize network data

 In this exercise, we are doing a quick first pass on the network data generated from the Republic of Texas correspondence.
 I am providing you with the **edge list**, the links of to - from that we generated earlier.
 I am also providing you the **node list**, the list of individuals extracted from that edge list.
 If we keep our nodes and edges separated in csv tables, we can add other **attributes** later (things like date, or number of times a pair of individuals corresponded ie weight, or gender, or location, or what have you) to create different views or analyses.
-I used open refine (see the [lesson on open refine](../supporting materials/open-refine.md)) to clean this data up for you.
+I used Open Refine to clean this data up for you (recall our [lesson on open refine](../supporting materials/open-refine.md)).
 Remember, 80 percent of all digital history work involves cleaning data!

-Here is the data that you need; download these, and use the filemanager to load them into your DH Box into your new R project for this tutorial.
+Below is the data that you need; download both files and use the filemanager to load them into your DH Box into your new R project for this tutorial.

 + [List of links (this downloads a CSV file)](../supporting materials/texaslinks.csv)
 + [List of nodes(this downloads a CSV file)](../supporting materials/texasnodes.csv)